Please use the menu below to navigate the article sections:

 Amazon Elastic Kubernetes Service (EKS) also came up in one question.
 The only surprise – as I haven’t seen it mentioned for a while.
 In that case, understand what service you can use to remain cloud agnostic.

-I currently have two courses for the AWS Certified Solutions Architect Associate (SAA-C02) exam: a video course and a practice test course.
-Everything you need to know to score an exam pass is already included in these courses and in our FREE online cheat sheets.
-Indeed, we have countless student successes on this exam every week.
+Our AWS training bundle for the AWS Certified Solutions Architect Associate (SAA-C02) exam: (including a video course and practice tests and cheat sheets) has everything you need to know to score an exam pass. we have countless student successes on this exam every week.